Level3 (Perfume album): Re-issue

+Critical reception

-Critical receptionLevel 3 received positive reviews from most music critics.
+Level 3 received positive reviews from most music critics.
 A staff editor from CD Journal was positive in their review, commending album's "dance-oriented" composition and labelled that its overall appeal "shines".
 Patrick St. Michel from The Japan Times said "this is Perfume's longest album yet, and it can drag.
 Yet the strongest moments come when Nakata incorporates EDM sounds in novel ways."
 He went on to say "The bulk of Level3 feels like a live-show preview, but with enough great sonic moments sprinkled throughout to make it enjoyable at home, too."
 Nia from Selective Hearing had praised the album's cohesive and "interesting" structure, commenting "I found it to be Perfume's most cohesive and interesting album since Game.
 This is an album that provides the danciest of dance songs and the calmest of calm songs and everything in-between."
 She then commented that "It may not be as good as Game, but it comes pretty damn close."

 Writing for Land of Rising, Alex Shenmue awarded the album nine out of ten.
 He commented "Everything is extremely well balanced [...] all of these aspects are present in Level3 and perfectly mixed together, maintaining a constant Techno/Dance soul that guarantees a clear personality to the entire album."
 He concluded "Level3 is the past, the present and the future of Perfume, the perfect portrait of this group and of their long and successful career.
 It's time to leave the past behind and realize that, right now, Level3 is the best Perfume album out there."
 Dr. J from SBS PopAsia commended the album's composition, and said "Overall, this album is a great way to consolidate all of Perfume's recent work into a package with a pretty, futuristic and multi-coloured bow [...]"
 A staff editor from Arcadey.net was generally positive, despite criticizing the "horrendous never-shoulda-been-a-single 'Mirai no Museum'".
 They said "It's an interesting album for the group because they’ve dived even further into the EDM world than ever before...
 With EDM being the new pop and all, a dance act like Perfume has no choice but to get even dancier if they wanna keep the swagger jackers at bay."